stakater/kubestackplus-docs/content/for-developers/persist-your-application.md

   storageClassName: your-storage-class
   <storage-specific parameters>
 ```

-In the above example, a PV named nordmart-pv is defined with a storage capacity of 10 gigabytes, read-write access mode, and a storage class specified.
+In the above example, a PV named Nordmart-pv is defined with a storage capacity of 10 gigabytes, read-write access mode, and a storage class specified.
 Additional storage-specific parameters can be provided based on the underlying storage infrastructure.

 b.
 Apply the PV configuration to create the persistent volume: